mlegard/Boston-Housing-Market-Regression/README.md

 To summarize the report, the finalized MLR model after undergoing a thourough feature selection process can be expressed by the equation:

 ## Optimization
-Although the finalized model accounted for nearly 73 percent of the variability in the response variable (the median value of owner occupied homes), a Box-Cox transformation was applied to the model in the hopes of further normalizing the distribution and the residuals of the response data.
+Although the finalized model accounted for nearly 73 percent of the variability in the response variable (the median value of owner occupied homes), a Box-Cox transformation was applied to the model in the hopes of further normalizing the distribution and the residuals of the response data - key assumptions to the validity of the regression model.

 The chart below displays the optimal lambda values determined through the Box-Cox transformation, which wass utilized to stabilize variance and normalize the distribution of the dependent variable in the regression model.
 Each lambda value corresponds to a different variable, indicating the degree of transformation needed to meet the assumptions of linear regression.

 ![Box-Cox transformation summary](images/optimalLambda.png)

+As it can be seen,